2

 Not all places have a ballpark vibe, but all have the fun, chill San Diego vibe.
 Whether you’re a long-time local or a well-behaved first-time tourist, you’ll be treated well.
 Just be careful with the homeless.

 Some of the establishments have come and gone but many have shown some staying power.
 Do a little research beforehand, or just pop into any place with a crowd.
 Weekends obviously buzz a little more.
 Some places worth considering that I’ve hit include: Bub’s, Tivoli (100+-year-old bar), Social Tap Eatery (sports bar), Neighborhood, Altitude Sky Lounge (atop the Marriott overlooking the park), Basic (good pizza), The Deck at Moonshine Flats (open air country bar), and Fareweather (tiki rooftop bar).
-Plus breweries including Mike Hess Brewing at Seaport Village, The Church at the Lost Abbey Brewery in East Village, East Village Brewing Company (a block away from right field), Half Door Brewing (a block away from center field), and WestBrew Downtown.
+Plus breweries including Mike Hess Brewing at Seaport Village, The Church at the Lost Abbey Brewery in East Village, East Village Brewing Company (a block away from right field), Eppig Brewing (a block away from center field), and WestBrew Downtown.

 If you’re coming in from out of town, just stay in the area and do everything by foot.
-The Omni next to the stadium is literally attached to Petco Park and allows you to go back and forth from your hotel room to the ballpark, though I’m not sure why you’d want to spend time in your hotel room instead of the park.
+The Omni next to the stadium is literally attached to Petco Park and allows you to go back and forth from your hotel room to the ballpark, though I’m not sure why you’d want to spend time in your hotel room instead of this park.

-COST 3/5
+COST 2/5

 ACCESSIBILITY 3/5